dyno-might/dyno-might.github.io/_posts/2026-07-14-pseudpocalypse.md

 	Age: It's hard for me to imagine you could guess age from text with accuracy higher than 5 years.
 If you assume an age between 0 and 100, that would be 20 categories and log2(20)=4.32 bits.
 These are [mildly non-uniform](https://en.wikipedia.org/wiki/Demographics_of_the_United_States) so I'll reduce to 3.9.

 	Education: I'm assuming 6 categories: less than high school, high school, some college, finished college, master's degree, doctorate.
-That would be log2(6)=2.58 bits, but fairly uneven, so I'll reduce by 20% to
+That would be log2(6)=2.58 bits, but fairly uneven, so I'll reduce by 20% to reflect that.

 	Ethnicity: Assuming 62% white, 11% black, 16% latino, 6% asian, 1.5% indigenous, 3.5% mixed/other, and actually using the entropy formula.